How do I break in my Docs?

 Our vegan range contains two core materials.
 Our vegan alternative to our smooth original leather - it's called Felix.
 It's technically known as microfiber and is a polymer-synthetic material.

-Thanks so much for showing your interest, we'll have our fingers crossed for a restock for you in the near future!READ FULL ARTICLE
+Thanks for showing your interest, we have our fingers crossed for a restock for you in the near future!READ FULL ARTICLE